This post was updated on August 23, 2023

 On September 6, Administrative Law Judge van der Vaart denied the Motion to Compel (Wake Stone to produce the requested Discovery documents).

-Hearing for Wake Stone’s Request to Overturn Denial of RDU Quarry Mining Permit scheduled (September 27, 2022)
+Hearing for Wake Stone’s Request to Overturn Denial of RDU Quarry Mining Permit (September 2022)

-Once the OAH issues a Final Ruling on Wake Stone’s request to overturn DEQ’s Denial of their Mining Permit Application, the losing party(ies) have the option to appeal that ruling in Wake County Superior Court.
+On August 11, 2023 the OAH issues a Final Ruling on Wake Stone’s request to overturn DEQ’s Denial of their Mining Permit Application.
+This Ruling overturned the Denial DEQ has the option to appeal that ruling in Wake County Superior Court.

-We obviously want our Motions to Intervene to be heard and ruled prior to any trial at OAH.
+Judge Rozier ruled that we need to wait until a final ruling from OAH to ask to Intervene.
 We firmly believe we should have the right to Intervene at OAH and assist the AG with upholding the Mining Permit Denial.

-To truck overburden (the soil above the rock) and rock from the proposed new pit on the Odd Fellows Tract to the existing Triangle Quarry, Wake Stone has proposed a massive, 60-foot wide bridge over Crabtree Creek just upstream of Foxcroft Lake and William B. Umstead State Park.
+To truck overburden (the soil above the rock) and rock from the proposed new pit on the Odd Fellows Tract (north side of Crabtree Creek) to the existing Triangle Quarry (south side of Crabtree Creek), Wake Stone has proposed a massive, 60-foot wide bridge over Crabtree Creek just upstream of Foxcroft Lake and William B. Umstead State Park.
 Associated with this bridge is widening haul roads decreasing the protective buffers along Crabtree Creek on the existing quarry side and the routing of all those noisy trucks along the current boundary area with William B. Umstead State Park.

 DEQ granted Neuse Buffer Authorization.
 The Umstead Coalition Appealed this decision (June 2020)